corda/corda/docs/source/generating-a-node.rst

 Package namespace ownership
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To specify package namespace ownership, the optional ``networkParameterOverrides`` and ``packageOwnership`` blocks can be used, similar to the configuration file used in :doc:`network-bootstrapper`:
+To specify :doc:`design/data-model-upgrades/package-namespace-ownership` configuration, the optional ``networkParameterOverrides`` and ``packageOwnership`` blocks can be used, similar to the configuration file used in :doc:`network-bootstrapper`:

 .. sourcecode:: groovy